Disney+ price: $6.99 US / $8.99 AU and CA / €6.99 NL / £5.99 UK

 Brand new, live action Star Wars series The Mandalorian has been attracting the most buzz as far as new Disney+ shows go, and you can check out a trailer below.
-The entire first series is now available to stream and showrunner Jon Favreau has confirmed that series 2 of The Mandalorian will debut in "fall 2020".
+The entire first series is now available to stream and series 2 of The Mandalorian is arriving in October 2020.

 At the moment, you're also be able to watch the first six main films and The Force Awakens (though not The Last Jedi or The Rise Of Skywalker, yet), with the original triology available in 4K HDR quality for the first time.